AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What is the average cost of car insurance in Connecticut?

-On average, people in Connecticut spend $1,229 per year on their car insurance premium.
+On average, people in Connecticut spend $2,204 per year on their car insurance premiums.
 This includes liability, collision, and comprehensive coverage.
-Minimum coverage can range from $427 to $1,569.
+Minimum coverage costs $1,154 per year on average.

 Can you drive without insurance in Connecticut?

 It is illegal to drive without insurance in Connecticut.
-If you are caught driving without proof of insurance, you may receive a fine of up to $1,000 and a one-month license suspension the first time.
-Subsequent offenses may result in additional fines and up to a six-month license suspension.
+You may receive a fine of up to $1,000 and a one-month license suspension the first time you are caught driving without proof of insurance.
+Subsequent offenses may result in up to a six-month license suspension.

 Citations